estruyf/vscode-front-matter/README.md

 **Version 3**

-In version v3 we introduced the dashboard webview.
-Which allows you to manage all your markdown pages in one place.
+In version v3 we introduced the welcome and dashboard webview.
+The welcome view allows to get you started using the extension, and the dashboard allows you to manage all your markdown pages in one place.
 This makes it easy to search, filter, sort, and more.

 **Version 2**